Nonparametric testing of the dependence structure among points-marks-covariates in spatial point patterns: Methods

 \subsection{PM-C test}

-When testing independence between marks and a covariate, our starting point is choosing the sample covariance as the test statistic.
+When testing the independence between marks and a covariate, our starting point is choosing the sample covariance as the test statistic.
+This is motivated by the use of sample covariance for testing the independence between two random fields in \citet{MrkvickaEtAl2020}.
 Let $\{ (x_1,m_1), \ldots, (x_n,m_n) \}$ be the observed realization of the marked point process $\Psi$ and let $z(u), u \in W,$ denote the observed rea\-li\-za\-tion of the covariate $Z$.
 We define

 where